Michael Voss: Post-playing career

 Voss joined the Network Ten AFL commentary team in 2007 in a special comments role.
 He was also appointed as sports presenter on 10 News First Queensland and remained in the role for a year.

 In 2011, Voss was inducted into the Australian Football Hall of Fame.

 During the 2024 pre-finals bye, Voss witnessed a stolen car crash and flip outside Barton Café in Hawthorn, Victoria.
 After a short foot chase, assisted by Barton Milk Bar owner James Laskie, Voss tackled the 16-year-old suspect that was in possession of a kitchen knife and held the suspect through a citizen's arrest until police arrived at the scene.
 An 18-year-old suspect evaded capture but was later arrested in connection to the theft.
 Michael Voss left the scene uninjured and collected his coffees from the café.
 Carlton player Sam Walsh was eating breakfast in the same café during the incident.

+On Saturday 20 June 2026, one month after he resigned as Carlton coach, it was announced that Voss will resume his media career the following week, this time at Fox Footy as part of the "TNF on Fox" crew.